inducer/relate/README.rst

 RELATE
 ======

-A Resource Environment for Learning and TEaching (formerly known as CourseFlow)
+Relate is an Environment for Learning and TEaching (formerly known as CourseFlow)

 *"I just want to ask my students some quiz questions online.
 How hard could it possibly be?"*